-Landing gear oleos on the Cherokee Lance should be serviced according to the instructions on the units.
-The main oleos should be extended under normal static load until $4.0 \pm .25$ inches of oleo piston tube is exposed, and the nose gear should show $2.60 \pm .25$ inches.
+Landing gear oleos on the Arrow IV should be serviced according to the instructions on the units.
+The main oleos should be extended under normal static load until $2.5 \pm .25$ inches of oleo piston tube is exposed, and the nose gear should show $2.75 \pm .25$ inches.
 To add air to the oleo struts, attach a strut pump to the valve assembly near the top of the oleo strut housing and pump the oleo to the desired position.
 To add oil, jack the aircraft, release the air pressure in the strut, remove the valve core and add oil through this opening with the strut extended.
 After the strut is full, compress it slowly and fully to allow excess air and oil to escape.
 With the strut still compressed reinsert the valve stem and pump up the strut as above.

 In jacking the aircraft for landing gear or other service, two hydraulic jacks and a tail stand should be used.
 At least 250 pounds of ballast should be placed on the base of the tail stand before the airplane is jacked up.
 The hydraulic jacks should be placed under the jack points on the bottom of the wing and the airplane jacked up until the tail skid is at the right height to attach the tail stand.
-After the tail stand is attached and the ballast added, jacking may be continued until the airplane is at the height desired.
+After the tail stand is attached and the ballast added, iacking may be continued until the airplane is at the height desired.

 The steering arms from the rudder pedals to the nose wheel are adjusted at the rudder pedals or at the nose wheel by turning the threaded rod end bearings in or out.
 Adjustment is normally accomplished at the forward end of the rods and should be done in such a way that the nose wheel is in line with the fore and aft axis of the plane when the rudder pedals and rudder are centered.
 Alignment of the nose wheel can be checked by pushing the airplane back and forth with the rudder centered to determine that the plane follows a perfectly straight line.
-The turning arc of the nose wheel is $22.5^{\circ} \pm 2^{\circ}$ in either direction and is limited by stops at the rudder pedals.
+The turning arc of the nose wheel is 30° in either direction and is factory adjusted at stops on the bottom of the forging.